fogfish/blueprint-serverless-golang/README.md

 ## How To Contribute

-The library is [MIT](LICENSE) licensed and accepts contributions via GitHub pull requests:
+The blueprint is [MIT](LICENSE) licensed and accepts contributions via GitHub pull requests:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)